OpenDevEd/ShareOLC/README.md

 Why Android and not iOS?
 Most phones in Africa and other low-income regions of the world are Android.

 Why Android and not KaiOS?
 We would love to build an app for KaiOS as well.

+Which version of Android?
+The app should be compatible with the lowest version of Android reasonably possible.
+This is because in low-income countries, many older Android phones are still in use.